 In what situation can I claim?

-If you become unemployed, you can get remuneration through the unemployment insurance scheme (ersättning från A-kassa).
+If you become unemployed, you can get unemployment benefits through the unemployment insurance scheme (ersättning från a-kassa).
 This applies to people who work or have worked in Sweden.
-This benefit consists of two parts: a basic insurance and a voluntary income-related benefit.
+This benefit consists of two parts: a basic unemployment insurance and a voluntary income related benefit.

 To be entitled to the income related benefit , you must fulfil the work condition and in addition you must have been a member of an unemployment insurance fund for at least 12 consecutive months.
-It is usually your occupation or your work area that determines which unemployment insurance fund you can join.
-The primary task of an unemployment insurance fund is to decide on and pay unemployment benefits to unemployed people.
+It is usually your occupation or your field of work that determines which unemployment insurance fund you can join.
+The primary task of an unemployment insurance fund is to decide on and pay unemployment benefits.
 It is optional to join an unemployment insurance fund.
 If you are not a member of an unemployment insurance fund or you have not been a member for 12 consecutive months, but you fulfil a working condition, you can receive the basic unemployment insurance.

-A general requirement for receiving remuneration is for you to be completely or partially without work, and to be registered with the Swedish Public Employment Service (Arbetsförmedlingen) and able to accept a job if one is offered.
+A general requirement for receiving unemployment benefits is to be completely or partially unemployed, and to be registered with the Swedish Public Employment Service (Arbetsförmedlingen) and to be able to accept a job if one is offered.

-For those who come from other EU countries, the general rule is that if you work in Sweden you are covered by the Swedish system.
+For those who come from other EU countries or the UK*, the general rule is that if you work in Sweden you are covered by the Swedish unemployment insurance system.
 You pay taxes on the benefits described in this chapter unless otherwise stated.

 What conditions do I need to meet?

 If you have not been able to work during the last 12 months due to for example a period of illness, compulsory military service, full-time study or child care, the 12 months qualifying period can to the extent necessary be fulfilled with time worked prior to that period.
 The 12 months qualifying period can be extended for up to 5 years.

 Requirements from the Swedish Public Employment Service

-At the Swedish Public Employment Service you should make an individual action plan and submit an activity report every month where you describe what you have done to try to find a job.
-One of the basic requirements for obtaining benefit is that you must be able to work at least 3 hours every working day and at least 17 hours per week.
-Self-employed must have terminated their activity in their business or have put it on hold.
-You must look for work across the whole labour market.
+At the Swedish Public Employment Service you should make an individual action plan and submit an activity report every month where you report your attempts to find a job.
+One of the basic requirements to be eligible for unemployment benefits is that you must be able to work at least 3 hours every working day and at least 17 hours per week.
+Self-employed must have terminated their activity or put it on hold.
+Unlike employees, self-employed cannot be partially unemployed and receive benefits.